-The Issuer is a diversified financial services group offering a wide range of banking and financial services to corporate and retail customers through a variety of delivery channels.
+We are a diversified financial services group offering a wide range of banking and financial services to corporate and retail customers through a variety of delivery channels.
 Apart from banking products and services, we offer life and general insurance, asset management, securities broking and private equity products and services through our specialized subsidiaries.